Mept17/design/content/gallery.md

 ---
 Title: Gallery
-Description: This is our gallery page.
+Description: This is our gallery-page.
 ---

 Gallery